-Family Connections™ is coordinated by the National Education Alliance for Borderline Personality Disorder (NEABPD) and is based on research funded by the National Institute of Mental Health.
-It reflects a decade of professionally led Dialectical Behavior Therapy (DBT) family groups that are community based and led by trained family members.
+Family Connections™ is based on research funded by the National Institute of Mental Health.
 Survey data from previous courses show that after completing the course, family members experience decreased feelings of depression, burden, and grief, and more feelings of empowerment.

 The Family Connections™ program includes:

 Relationship skills based on Dialectical Behavior Therapy (DBT) to help support your person with BPD/ED with compassion and empathy.